Table of Contents

 One of the biggest advantages data dashboards have over more traditional spreadsheets is that they are almost infinitely customizable and flexible.
 This makes sense operationally, as the same data is used in very different ways by different people in your company.

-For example, let’s say you have all of your sales data from the past quarter in a spreadsheet.
+For example, let’s say you have all of your sales information from the past quarter in a spreadsheet.
 While you can dig through the spreadsheet for details, you have to look at all the information at once.
 This can affect your ability to focus.
-But using a data dashboard, you could easily have one layout optimized for a specific sales representative, showing their:
+But using an effective sales report created with a dashboard, you could easily have one layout optimized for a specific sales representative, showing their:

 - Deal closing rates

 A sales manager might see each of these data sets for each of their sales reps, and a C-level executive won’t see any of this.
 They’ll see averages of LTV, order sizes, and overall closing rates, along with other “bigger picture data.”

 Let’s say our sales executive wanted to dig deeper into the data around a promising new hire.
 If she was using dashboard software, she could simply tap a few buttons on her dashboard and get to a view similar to that of the sales manager.
 Conversely, if the sales manager (or even the rep) wanted to understand how their job role fits into the company as a whole, they could “zoom-out” as needed.
 This kind of “focus adjustment” just isn’t possible with spreadsheets.